Shopify/fraud-filter/workshop.md

   ) : null;
 ```

-To build the list of reviews, we'll use the Polaris `ResourceList` component. `ResourceList` displays the key details of a collection of resources (filters, in this case) that allow a merchant to find, select, take bulk action on, or navigate to see more details about each resource.
+To build the list of filters, we'll use the Polaris `ResourceList` component. `ResourceList` displays the key details of a collection of resources (filters, in this case) that allow a merchant to find, select, take bulk action on, or navigate to see more details about each resource.

 Let's start building our index.
 Import the ResourceList component, and place an instance inside of the `Card` in the `filtersIndex` variable.